 Marquam Hill Lecturer, Oregon Health & Science University

 The President's Excellence in Teaching Award, Oregon Health &Science University

 Nurse of the Year Award, Georgetown University School of Nursing

-Current research is the development of a psychometric tool assessing teamwork and collaborative environments for IPE.
-Long-standing program of research (1991-2012) on improving palliative and end-of-life and care.
+Current research is 1) psychometric tool development and ongoing testing of a tool assessing teamwork and collaborative environments for IPE;2) member of VA Program Evaluation Center.

 National Advisory Committee, Primary Care Progress; national task force activities with the American Board of Internal Medicine and the American Academy of Nursing; OHSU Interprofessional Initiative Advisory Committee

 Tilden, V.P., Eckstrom, E., Dieckmann, N.F.
 (2016).
 Development of the assessment for collaborative environments (ACE-15): A tool to measure perceptions of interprofessional "teamness."
 Journal of Interprofessional Care. http://dx.doi.org/10.3109/13561820.2015.1137891Disch, J. Tilden, V.P., Mason, D.J., Naylor, M. (2013).
 Nursing's perspective on the national campaign for Choosing Wisely.
 Nursing Outlook, 61 (6), 471-472.

 Leasure, E., Jones, RR, Meade, LB, Sanger, MI, Thomas, KG, Tilden, VP, Bowen, JL, & Warm, EJ.
 (2013).
 There is no “I” in teamwork in the patient centered medical home: Defining teamwork competencies for academic practice.
 Academic Medicine, 88(5), 585-592.